-Caution: To reduce the risk of fire, use only No.26 AWG or larger telecommunication line cord.

-Do not use this product near water, for example, in a wet basement or near a swimming pool.

-Avoid using this product during an electrical storm.
+- Caution: To reduce the risk of fire, use only No.26 AWG or larger telecommunication line cord. - Do not use this product near water, for example, in a wet basement or near a swimming pool. - Avoid using this product during an electrical storm.
 There may be a remote risk of electric shock from lightning.

-WARNING: This product contains lead, known to the State of California to cause cancer, and birth defects or other reproductive harm.
-Wash hands after handling.